March 12th, 2026

 Pavel and Olena’s Teams – Dotyk sertsya (Touch of Heart) & Svitanok mriy (Dawn of Dreams)

-69 tons of firewood reached the villages of Tavriyske, Afanasivka and Posad-Pokrovske.
-While the worst of the winter is behind us, firewood is an essential energy for cooking as well as heating.
+• 69 tons of firewood reached the villages of Tavriiske, Afanasiivka and Posad-Pokrovs’ke.
+While the worst of the winter is behind us, firewood remains essential for cooking, as well as heating.

-Held events for kids at the Mykolaiv office.
+• Held events for children at the Mykolaiv office.

 Pomahaem Foundation (We Help Foundation)